Cyart-project/configuration-assessment-front/README.md

 # Security Dashboard

-A modern, interactive security vulnerability dashboard built with React, TypeScript, and Express.
+## Overview

+The Security Dashboard provides real-time, interactive visualization of device security and vulnerability data for enterprise environments.
+Built with React/TypeScript and Express, it enables security teams to quickly assess risk, investigate vulnerabilities, and track remediation progress across their networks.

 ## Features